About the Faculty Track Program

 Eligibility

-All early-career faculty in the U.S. are eligible to participate.
-Typically, Faculty Track Scholars hold academic titles of assistant professor or instructor.
+All faculty in the U.S. are eligible to participate.
+Typically, Faculty Track Scholars hold academic titles such as assistant professor, instructor, or associate professor.
 Scholars are not required to be on a tenure track.
-Associate professors, staff scientists, and other leaders of research teams have also found Compass valuable.
-Researchers within one year of completing their postdoctoral training are also welcome to enroll in the Faculty Track.
+Staff scientists and other leaders of research teams have also found Compass valuable.
+Researchers within one year of completing their postdoctoral training are welcome to enroll in the Faculty Track.

-The Compass curriculum and tools are designed for researchers in varied disciplines, including but not limited to basic and translational sciences, public health, and behavioral/social research.
-Additionally, we welcome Scholars from disciplines such as medicine, engineering, and agriculture.
+The Compass curriculum and tools are designed for researchers in varied disciplines, including but not limited to basic and translational sciences, public health, behavioral/social research medicine, engineering, and agriculture.

 How the Faculty Track Works

-The Compass Faculty Track is a remote, collaborative 10-week program emphasizing practical learning, application, and mentoring.
+The Compass Faculty Track is a remote, collaborative 10-week program (7 weeks for summer cohorts) emphasizing practical learning, application, and mentoring.
 Each week, Scholars meet with their Peer Mentoring Team (PMT), and every three weeks, Scholars join the full cohort for “Fireside Chats” with experienced mentors.
-Faculty Scholars develop a personalized Lab Manual or Research Team Handbook that serves as a tool to articulate goals, set expectations, convey procedures, and onboard new members.
+Faculty Scholars develop a personalized Lab Manual that serves as a tool to articulate goals, set expectations, convey procedures, and onboard new team members.

-Scholars should dedicate 3-4 hours weekly to PMT meetings, working on their Lab Manual/Handbook, and completing learning activities.
-This commitment is a valuable investment in your professional development.
+Scholars should plan to dedicate 3 – 4 hours weekly to Peer Mentoring Team meetings, working on their Lab Manual, and completing learning activities.
+This commitment is a valuable investment in your professional development and career.

 What Faculty Learn

-Unit 1: Leading Others focuses on the difference between leadership and management, how to cultivate trust and psychological safety, creating a productive work environment, and employing key interpersonal skills such as active listening and assertive communication.
+Unit 1: Leading Others focuses on the difference between leadership and management, how to cultivate trust and psychological safety, creating a productive work environment, and implementing interpersonal skills such as active listening and assertive communication.

-Unit 2: Managing Scientific Work focuses on managing people, creating shared expectations, hiring and interviewing, onboarding and training, handling performance problems, and employing skills such as giving feedback and having difficult conversations.
+Unit 2: Managing Scientific Work focuses on managing people, creating shared expectations, hiring and interviewing, onboarding and training, handling performance problems, and implementing skills such as giving feedback and having difficult conversations.

-Unit 3: Leading Self focuses on understanding oneself, interacting with mentors, building a network, minding institutional politics, defining boundaries, how to say “no”, managing stress and well-being, and employing a strategic decision-making process when uncertain.
+Unit 3: Leading Self focuses on understanding oneself, interacting with mentors, building a network, minding institutional politics, defining boundaries, how to say “no”, managing stress and well-being, and employing a strategic decision-making process amid uncertainty.

 What Faculty Get